dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/design/figma_sa.md

 ![Figma icon](imgs/figma_icon1.png)

-Figma is a browser-based interface design tool that allows for live team editing of files.
+Figma is a browser-based interface design tool.
+This allows us to wireframe our webpages: this will be useful for creating a design for our next assignment, a quiz page.
+Figma also allows for live team editing of files.
 This means that you can not only access your files from any computer by simply logging in, but anyone on your team can edit files and use shared components.

 Figma also has Desktop apps available for download if you prefer that!

 If you want to learn more about Figma there many online tutorials including the [Figma YouTube Channel](https://www.youtube.com/channel/UCQsVmhSa4X-G3lHlUtejzLA) that has a lot of short useful videos.

 ## Getting Set up
-Go to figma.com and Sign Up for a new account.
+Go to [figma.com](https://www.figma.com) and Sign Up for a new account.
 This account that you create will be the one you use to log in whether you're in the browser or on the desktop app.

 To download the desktop app click on the hamburger menu and then on "Get Desktop app":